 At the end of the day, no matter what you need, this camera and monitor set can do it.
 It's powerful, with a great set of cameras and a crystal clear picture.
 If you want the best for your family, in my opinion, this is it.

-A sound choice for the best baby monitor for twins.
+A sound choice if you have twins.
 It's powerful with a lot of features built in.
 This monitor would be a welcome addition to any family.
 The cameras are really easy to use, and have a powerful zoom and a built in, automatic night vision mode, so even in the middle of the night you can make sure your little treasures are safe and sound.

 You can choose one camera or two, whatever you need, and it's actually expandable all the way up to four separate cameras.
 So if you want to completely cover your entire nursery, or half of your house, with baby cams, you can.